Expand AllClick here for a more accessible version

 How do I update my beneficiaries?

 You may be enrolled in other plans offered by the commonwealth.
 You should review your designated beneficiaries.

 If you have questions, you may contact each provider directly or complete and follow the submission instructions on the forms provided below:

 Adding dependents could affect the amount of taxes you pay.
 You may want to speak with a financial consultant to discuss your situation.
 If you would like to change your filing status and withholding, you may do so in ESS under Payroll Information.
 You may contact the HR Service Center by phone or complete a new W-4 form and submit it to the HR Service Center.

 Are there other benefit programs that I should consider?

-Consider enrolling in the Family Care Account Program (FCAP) if you will be incurring any child care or dependent care expenses.
-This program allows you to reduce your taxable income by saving pre-tax funds for these expenses.
+You may wish to consider enrolling in the Health Care FSA or Dependent Care FSA.
+These programs allow you to reduce your taxable income by saving pre-tax funds for these expenses.

 If you are in need of child care and your child is between the ages of six weeks and five years old, you may want to consider the Governor's Model Child Care Program.
 This program offers child care at three centers located in the Harrisburg area.
 Care is available for children who are related to a commonwealth employee, including children, grandchildren, nieces, nephews, and children for whom the employee is the guardian.
 For program and registration information, please contact the Child Care Centers directly.